π”π”žπ”―π” π”₯π”’π”―π”©π”žπ”«π”‘π”°:

 Inheriting traits of both parents, half-elves are more robust than true elves, but possess the otherworldly beauty of elvenkind.
 They are fair as a rule, and invariably have the starlit eyes which betray their elven heritage.
 Though some half-elves possess human amounts of body-hair, they can never grow beards, and do not suffer from baldness with age.

 Half-elves are more resistant to ensorcellement than humans, having inherited the glamour of their elvish parentage.
-As such, they have 30% resistance to all illusion and charm-related spells.
+As such, they add a +2 bonus to saving-throws versus spell for all illusion and charm-related spells.

 Hobs